scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    yarn create-extension {projectName}
    ```

-   Example: `yarn create-extension my-dapp-example`
+   Example: `yarn create-extension eip`

    This command gathers all changes and creates an extension in the `create-eth/externalExtensions/${extensionName}` directory.
-This directory is the actual extension directory which can published to github and used by others.
+This directory is the actual extension directory, which can be published to github and used by others.

 7. **Special Files**